Key Differences Between Renewable Diesel and Biodiesel

 For boiler operations, B100 can often be used in current systems with minor upgrades.
 For instance, employing B100-compatible solenoid valves can often allow for a seamless transition to pure biodiesel.

-Renewable Diesel vs Biodiesel: What Is Renewable Diesel?
+Key Differences Between Renewable Diesel and Biodiesel: What Is Renewable Diesel?

 You’ve probably heard of it as a new fuel alternative, but you may be wondering, “What is renewable diesel?”
 Like biodiesel, renewable diesel is made from feedstocks like vegetable oils, recycled grease, and animal fats.
 It’s produced through a different process than biodiesel, however, and its production results in a unique profile and benefits.